Cryptnox-Software/cryptnoxpy/README.md

 ## License

-This library is available under LGPL-3.0.
+cryptnox-sdk-py is dual-licensed:

+- **LGPL-3.0** for open-source projects and proprietary projects that comply with LGPL requirements
+- **Commercial license** for projects that require a proprietary license without LGPL obligations (see COMMERCIAL.md for details)

-For commercial licensing options, contact: info@cryptnox.ch
+For commercial inquiries, contact: contact@cryptnox.com